I recently was interviewed for The Connected Yoga Teacher. You can listen to the podcast here:

 I sometimes do talks at yoga studios to yoga instructors and studio managers on what eating disorders are, and what they should do if they suspect a person who frequents their class has an eating disorder.
-This is incredibly important, as more than 20% of the population have eating disorders, and due to the morality aspect, yoga and things that we consider “good” or “right” are often attractive to people with restrictive eating disorders.
-I like to use these opportunities to dispel some myths about eating disorders and give instructors options for when they suspect a problem.
+This is incredibly important, as more than 20 percent of the population have eating disorders, and due to the morality aspect, yoga and things that we consider “good” or “right” are often attractive to people with restrictive eating disorders.

 Well-meaning yoga teachers need to know what they’re up against.
 They